Social Networks Are Making Us Lonely – JacksGap.

+When Steve Jobs isn’t happy, he really isn’t happy | Technically Incorrect – CNET News.
 This article uses the word “reportedly” far too many times (twice in the excerpt below, alone).
 Considering it’s not really even a real article, just an amusing anecdote from another article with some bland commentary, it makes me seriously… Continue reading When Steve Jobs isn’t happy, he really isn’t happy

 I just finished reading Nicholas Carr‘s The Big Switch in anticipation of getting a copy of his new book The Shallows.
 This troubling excerpt towards the end of the book hints at where he takes The Shallows and gives a less-than-utopian view of our dependency on all things web-related: The printed page, the dominant information medium of the… Continue reading vision of the future

 Okay I admit it.
 I have been reading too many steampunk novels recently because this is what spilled out of my subconcious when I sat down to create a new wallpaper.
 Clockwork, ancient tomes filled with long lost technology, a mixture of organic a…

 the other day i tweeted about a recent acquisition. i found a computer lying in the street in the universal, “take this, it’s free” position. i had little doubt that was actually the intent because the moisture underneath the pc case told me it had probably been out overnight. i took it home figuring it looked… Continue reading technology so cheap, it’s disposable